What Is An Inflammation?

 Turmeric

-Turmeric is a well-known spice that's mainly used in oriental cuisine.
+Turmeric is a well-known spice that is mainly used in oriental cuisine.
 Curcumin, the orange-yellow dye in turmeric, is a powerful anti-inflammatory.
-The substance is a strong antioxidant.
-Antibacterial.
-Appears to be toxic to tumour cells.
+The substance is a strong antioxidant, and antibacterial, and appears to be toxic to tumor cells.

 Ginger

 Ginger has anti-inflammatory properties and there is evidence that many of the constituents of ginger may limit the production of cytokines and the activity of cyclooxygenase enzymes, which promote inflammation.
 The anti-inflammatory properties of ginger can be useful in the treatment of various conditions, including arthritis and pain.
-Ginger can be eaten fresh or as a dried herb. it's also found in over-the-counter tablets, capsules.
-Tea.
+Ginger can be eaten fresh or as a dried herb.
+It is also found in over-the-counter tablets, capsules, and tea.
 Read more about the beneficial properties of ginger here.

 Anti-inflammatory Seeds and Nuts